rogerhu/compsci_guides/Two-pointer.md

 The **two pointer method** is a helpful technique to always keep in mind when working with strings and arrays questions.
-It's a clever optimization that can help reduce time complexity with no added space complexity (a win-win!) by utilizing extra pointers to avoid repetative operations.
+It's a clever optimization that can help reduce time complexity with no added space complexity (a win-win!) by utilizing extra pointers to avoid repetitive operations.

 This approach is best demonstrated through a walkthrough, as done below.